hanabi/hanabi.github.io/Reference.md

   * Furthermore, Cathy knows that Alice's clue to Donald must be a *Finesse*, so Cathy must have the red 2 on her *Finesse Position*.
 She plays it, and it is instead the blue 5 and misplays.
   * This was Alice's fault, because *Bluffs* are only allowed if they can be revealed immediately from a blind-play.

-### Self-Bluffs with Color Clues (Illegal)

-* It is possible (and fairly common) to perform a *Self-Bluff* on a player with a rank clue.
-* For example, in a 3-player game:
-  * Red 2 is played on the stacks.
-  * Alice clues number 4 to Bob, which touches one brand new 4 as a *Play Clue*.
-  * Bob knows that this is probably red 4, but he does not see any red 3's.
-Thus, Bob knows he must have the red 3, and blind-plays his *Finesse Position* card.
-It is blue 1.
-  * Bob now knows that he was *Bluffed* and that the 4 in his hand is exactly red 4.
-* *Self-Bluffs* on players with color clues are nonsensical, so players should not have to entertain that possibility.
-* For example, in a 3-player game:
-  * Red 2 is played on the stacks.
-  * Alice clues red to Bob, touching one brand new red card  as a *Play Clue*.
-  * Bob has a negative 3 clue on his red card, so he knows it cannot be red 3.
-  * Bob does not see any red cards in other player's hands.
-  * Bob cannot have the red 3 in his *Finesse Position*, because that card has negative red.
-  * Bob now needs to figure out what the clue means.
-When going through all of the possibilities, he can safely put aside the possibility of a *Self-Bluff with Color* / a *Known Self-Bluff*, because we agree that they are illegal.
-The clue must have some other meaning and Bob will defer to whatever the next-most-likely thing is.

 ### Stacked Bluffs (Illegal)

 * It is possible to "stack" a second *Finesse* on top of a player who is already *Finessed*.
 This kind of thing is generally encouraged, since it has few downsides.
 (For more information, see the [Stacked Finesse](#the-stacked-finesse).)